MilnMiln/Open-Discussion-Group/README.md

 ## Phase 0: Preparation (optional)

-If you want to, think about what you'd like to do, acccomplish, or learn at the meeting.
+Consider what you'd like to do, acccomplish, or learn at the meeting.
 This might simply be to listen in on whatever seems interesting.
 Or perhaps you have a question.

 ## Phase 1: Present Discussion Options